manoloesparta/lalalang/docs/README.md

 ## Functions and Control Flow

-Only conditionals exists for control flow
+Only conditionals exists for control flow.

 ```lalalang
 let theSunIsNearlyGone = True;